Samir-atra/Expense_tracker/README.md

 - [PySimpleGUI](https://www.pysimplegui.org/en/latest/)
 - [TensorFlow](https://www.tensorflow.org/)

-## Notes for developers:
+## Note for developers:
-- To make your life easier by running the project without the need to generate an API key everytime, another currency exchange API is there "freecurrencyapi" and it's integration file may be found in the path "project/utils/CurrencyConversion.py".

-- The notebook in the path "project/utils/image_classification.ipynb" is for training the classification algorithm used in the "project/utils/image_predictor.py" and it can be edited to get another classification model maybe with increased accuracy, robustness, or another metric.
+- The notebook in the path "project/utils/image_classification.ipynb" is for training the classification algorithm used in the "project/utils/image_predictor.py" and it can be edited or fine-tuned to get another classification model maybe with increased accuracy, robustness, or another performance measure improvement.

 ## Functions of the project: